shawngraham/cdh2020/content/en/tutorials/wget.md

 f.close
 ```

 First, we're creating an empty 'bin' or variable called 'urls'.
-Then, we create a variable called `f` for file, and tell it to open a new text file called 'urls'.
+Then, we create a variable called `f` for file, and tell it to open a new text file for writing, called 'urls'.

 Then we set up a _loop_ with the `for` command that will iterate over the 80 values from 8029 to 8110.
 The next line contains our pattern, the full url right up until `e0151`.
 The last little bit, the `%d` takes the number of the current iteration (x) and pastes that in.
 The `\n` means 'new line' so that when we iterate through this again, we've moved the cursor down one line.
 Then with `f.write(urls)` we put the pattern into the file.
 Once we've finished - we've gotten all the way to 8110 - the loop is done, we close the file, and the script stops.